-Federal mortgage servicing laws also require the servicer to work with borrowers who’re having trouble making monthly payments in a “loss mitigation” process.
+In most cases, federal mortgage servicing laws prohibit the servicer from starting a foreclosure until the borrower is over 120 days' delinquent on the loan.
+Federal laws also require the servicer to work with borrowers who’re having trouble making monthly payments in a “loss mitigation” process.
 “Loss mitigation” is what the mortgage servicing industry calls the process of working with the borrower to avoid a foreclosure.
-(To learn more about federal mortgage servicing laws, see Federal Laws That Protect Homeowners During Foreclosure.)

 Foreclosures in Kansas are judicial, which means the foreclosing party (the “bank”) initiates a lawsuit in court to start the process.
-Here’s what to generally expect if you default on your mortgage payments in Kansas:
+Here’s what to generally expect if you default on your mortgage payments in Kansas.

 Although Kansas law doesn’t give the homeowner the right to reinstate, many mortgages have a provision allowing for it.
 If you want to reinstate your loan, check your loan documents to find out if you get this right and the deadline for doing so.

-In some states, under certain circumstances, the borrower can redeem (repurchase) the property within a specific period after the foreclosure sale.
+In some states, under certain circumstances, the borrower can redeem the property within a specific period after the foreclosure sale.
 Under Kansas law, the redemption period varies depending on the circumstances.

 Under Kansas law, the bank can get a deficiency judgment and go after the borrower for the outstanding amount after a judicial foreclosure.
-But the court may deny confirmation of the sale and order a resale (or it may set an upset price, which must be met; otherwise it won’t confirm the sale) if the price was inadequate compared to the fair market value.
+But the court may deny confirmation of the sale and order a resale (or it may set an upset price, which must be met, otherwise it won’t confirm the sale) if the price was inadequate compared to the fair market value.
 A sales price that covers the bank’s judgment, taxes, interest, and costs is considered adequate.
 (Kan.
 Stat.
 Ann. § 60-2415).